-The https://wiki.mageia.org/en/OwnCloud[Mageia Wiki] has a good page on installing ownCloud from the Mageia software repository.
+The Mageia Wiki has a good page on installing ownCloud from the Mageia software repository.

-[[note-for-mysqlmariadb-environments]] === Note for MySQL/MariaDB environments xref:configuration/database/linux_database_configuration.adoc#mysql-mariadbwith-binary-logging-enabled[MySQL / MariaDB with Binary Logging Enabled] on how to correctly configure your environment if you have binary logging enabled.
+Note for MySQL/MariaDB environments

-Please refer to
+Please refer to MySQL / MariaDB with Binary Logging Enabled on how to correctly configure your environment if you have binary logging enabled.

-[[running-owncloud-in-a-sub-directory]] === Running ownCloud in a sub-directory
+Running ownCloud in a sub-directory

-If you're running ownCloud in a sub-directory and want to use CalDAV or CardDAV clients, make sure you have configured the correct xref:configuration/general_topics/general_troubleshooting.adoc#service-discovery[service discovery URLs].
+If you're running ownCloud in a sub-directory and want to use CalDAV or CardDAV clients, make sure you have configured the correct service discovery URLs.